CaloPando/Bayesian-project/README.md

     -*The file "Neal_1D" is a main implementing a 1 dimensional regression problem using the network and plotting the results.* <br/>

     -*The file "robot_arm_problem" implements the multidimensional robot arm problem as described in Neal's book, and displays in the form of an animation of the arm* <br/>

+    -*The file "Neal_classification" implements a simple classification problem where random points are generated on a plane and those that fall into a circle at the center are labelled as positives.
+To succeed the adaptive delta has to be lowered.
+This applies to anytime the network has to fit a steep function (in this case a step).*<br/>

-2. An implementation of Neural Processes using Pytorch concerning these files:
+2. An attempt at implementing of Neural Processes using Pytorch concerning these files:

       -*"Attentive_Neural_Processes" contains the implementation of the eponymous algorythm which proved in the Garnelo implementation to be the best type of NP.
-It is however twice slower than Deepmind's implementation.
-The structure of the algorythm upon repeated checks seems to be the same as that of the blueprint, so the fallacy probably falls down to our poor experience with Pytorch, which may have resulted in us unwittingly implementing some incorrect procedure (especially with the custom loss function).* <br/>
+It is however twice slower than Deepmind's implementation, and it yields subpar results and only by tweaking the cross-attention.
+The structure of the algorythm upon repeated checks seems to be the same as that of the blueprint, so the fault probably lies on our poor experience with Pytorch, which may have resulted in us unwittingly implementing some incorrect procedure (especially with the custom loss function).* <br/>

-      -*"ANP_main" tests the class on a simple regression problem for a family of random sinusoidal functions* <br/>
+      -*"ANP_main" tests the class on a simple regression problem for a family of random sinusoidal functions, eventually it leanrs to approximate the functions* <br/>

+3. Deepmind's implementation, utilized for most of the tests as it was more efficient, WE DON'T OWN ANYTHING ALL CREDITS GO TO THEM, we just modified the input to feed it the aforementioned example, and the MNIST, even if this didn't converge for us.<br/>
+This files are involved:
+      -*true_neural_processes*
+      -*neural_processes_main*
+      -*neural_processes_mnist*

-3. A framework for training Neal's Network at playing the italian game of Briscola (COMING SOON): <br/>
+4. A framework for training Neal's Network to play the italian game of Briscola (COMING SOON): <br/>

       -*"briscola_tree" implements a decision tree to play briscola, it succeeds at playing at a basic level, every turn it runs simulations where it draws randomly a hand for the opponent from the cards still at play and plays additional hypothetic turns according to the parameter "depth".* <br/>